Tom Lowrie (professor): Career

 In 2014, Lowrie was appointed as one of the University of Canberra's Centenary Professors.
 He works in the Faculty of Education as the Director of the STEM Education Research Centre.

 STEM Program

-Lowrie is Program Director of the nation-wide Early Learning STEM Australia (ELSA) program.
+Lowrie is program director of the nationwide Early Learning STEM Australia (ELSA) program.
 ELSA is a play-based digital learning program for children in preschool to explore science, technology, engineering and mathematics (STEM).
 Lowrie's STEM Practices encourage children to ask questions, make predictions, experiment, and reflect on what happened and why.
 The ELSA Pilot is a key early childhood initiative of the Australian Government.
 In 2020, the ELSA program was awarded further funding to develop STEM curriculum for Foundation - Year 2 students throughout Australia.

 Research focus

 Lowrie has an international research profile in the discipline area of mathematics education.
 His concentrated and sustained (over almost 20 years) body of work has focused on the extent to which primary-aged students use spatial reasoning and visual imagery to solve mathematics problems and the role and nature of graphics in mathematics assessment.
 More recently, his research has expanded to include students use of digital tools and dynamic imagery to solve problems.
 Lowrie received a number of grants from the Australian Research Council (ARC), amongst others.

 Lowrie's research has been disseminated in national and international periodicals and conference proceedings.
 His work has been communicated at conferences in Australia, New Zealand, the United Kingdom, the United States, Singapore, Korea, China, Japan, Malaysia, Mexico, Greece, Indonesia, and The Netherlands.
 He has also been a keynote speaker at several national and international education conferences.